Yashvinishetty/Websites-Monitor-and-Report-F-Secure/README.md

 -  Navigate to the project directory:

 B. **Configuration**:
- -  Create a configuration file (config.json) with a list of websites to monitor and their content requirements.-->Configuration File (config.json)
+ -  Create a configuration file (config.csv) with a list of websites to monitor and their content requirements.-->Configuration File (config.json)
 -  The config.json file contains a list of websites to monitor, their content requirements, and other settings:

   -   Here the websites of the sites to be monitored "websites":